vria/design-patterns/Behavioral/Observer/README.md

 ## Implementation

-Proposed implementation makes use of two SPL interfaces: [SplSubject] and [SplObserver].
+This example makes use of two SPL interfaces: [SplSubject] and [SplObserver].

 ![Command UML](doc/Observer.png)